Last updated: November 18, 2025

 • What to look for: A confluence zone could be a place on the chart where a horizontal resistance level lines up perfectly with the 200 EMA and a 61.8% Fibonacci retracement level.

-• Why it works: When so many different factors align, you know that many different types of traders are all watching the same spot.
+• Why it works: When so many different factors align, traders know that many different types of traders are all watching the same spot.
 This increases the odds of a strong reaction.
 I always feel much more confident taking a trade in a clear confluence zone.

 4.4.
 Example strategy: Entry at a support zone + candle confirmation